 1. Mount Olympus

 Mount Olympus is the tallest and most famous mountain in Greece.
 Just less than 100 km from Thessaloniki, a day trip to Mount Olympus is definitely an experience you won’t forget.
 Nestled at the foot of the mountain, is the village of Litochoro where you can find several restaurants, bakeries, gift shops, an information center, and several hotels.
 If weather permits, I highly recommend taking a hike up the mountain.
 This beautiful mountain is home to over 1,700 species, including rare flowers, endangered birds, several waterfalls, and plenty of trekking routes to explore.
 There are about 20 different routes that you can take, ranging from 2 hours to 2 days, found here.
-My favorite route was from Prionia to Agios Dionysios Monastery.
+A personal favorite was the route from Prionia to Agios Dionysios Monastery.
 This is quite an enjoyable route as it is only 6 km.
 After arriving at Prionia by car, head down the E4 path towards Litochoro.
 Along the way, be sure to check out Enipea waterfalls before reaching the Monastery.
 Reward yourself for your hard effort by enjoying a nice dinner back at Litochoro.

 The lovely city of Kastoria is just a two-hour drive from Thessaloniki.
 With its beautiful surrounding landscape, and breathtaking lake, Kastoria is a favorite among autumn and winter lovers.
 Once you arrive at Kastoria, be sure to take a walk around Lake Orestiada starting from the side nearest to the town.
 If you are lucky enough you will notice swans and other beautiful species in or near the lake.
 Further down the path you will come across Dragon’s Cave, where you can observe seven underground lakes and rooms.
 Legend has it, that the cave used to be home to a dragon!
 For a overview of the city, follow the path towards Profitis Ilias Church and continue until the lookout point.
 Once you find your way back down to the city, make a quick stop at the Folklore Museum of Kastoria to learn more about this historic destination.
 Finally, end your trip by enjoying your dinner at one of the fine restaurants along the lake.